 Caring for stainless steel cutlery

-Caring for silver-plated and sterling silver cutlery
+Caring for sterling silver cutlery

 One of the most beautiful types of cutlery, sterling silver knives and forks make for a premium product that adds sparkle to any kitchen.
 As with any premium product, sterling silver cutlery requires a little extra care and attention.

 Certain acidic foods and foods that contain sulphides can tarnish the silver, meaning it is always important to clean and clear food particles from the cutlery soon after use.
 Always wash separately from stainless steel cutlery as having the two together can cause a chemical reaction that damages the silver, not to mention that stainless steel is harder and can scratch the silver too.
 It is advisable to store silver cutlery in a felt lined drawer for extra protection.

 If your silver cutlery has developed stains, use a good quality cloth and silver polish to remove the stains.

 A high-quality cutlery set is a fantastic addition to any kitchen, and with the right care and attention a set can last a lifetime.
 Browse Tesco's range of cutlery today, and find the right set for you and your home.